bpol9/GooseGame/README.md

 java goosegame.GooseGame goosegame/SquareLabels.txt
 ```

-You can alse use this as a [Apache NetBeans](https://netbeans.apache.org/) project instead of using the command line.
+You can also use this as a [Apache NetBeans](https://netbeans.apache.org/) project instead of using the command line.
 (File->Open Project and then select the repo folder).

 ## Screenshot